groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

  - Kratio_streambed = [1e-2,1e-1, 1]       # ratio of K in streambed to baseline K (-)

-To organize our thinking about different model scenarios we are going to use teh concept of a model tree.
+To organize our thinking about different model scenarios we are going to use the concept of a model tree.
 If we define a set the number of elements (ne) to be varied (you are considering 7) and the number of different values (nv) for each element (in this case we have three values: 1 = lowest; 2 = middle; 3 = highest), we can define the total number of possible models as ne^nv.
 You have 343 models to choose from.
 To keep track of the models, you can name them based on its element values, in order.
 For example, a model with low values for every variable but high value for riparian ET would be  named model_1111131 and a model with  average values for the two conductivity parameters but low values for the rest would be model_2211111.
 Thus, the name directly defines the values of each parameter.
 It also describes the relationship between that model and other models.
 This requires that we define the elements to vary and THE ORDER that they are listed in the model tree.
 We also have to determine the number of values and the specific values for each element.
 The order of the parameters.
 Follow the  ordering above and the prescribed high medium and low values for your model.
 Be sure to familiarize yourself with them and ask questions if anything is unclear.

 #### Instructions:
 1. As group propose 10 combinations of the parameters listed above that you think will lead to the 'most different set' of predicted levels of drawdown in the town well.
 Your goal is not to choose sets of parameter values that lead to the highest or lowest impacts.
 Rather, you want to define models that are 'most different from each other' with respect to this prediction of interest.
 This exercise is designed to start you thinking about building model ensembles.
 First, why would we want to have models that represent the range of outcomes of interest rather than just the extremes?
 Second, how do we decide which settings to vary?
 Third, related to the first, why don't we just vary everything?